 A quick coat of paint will have them excited to move right in, and a warm cream is just the thing here:

 These four examples demonstrate that neutral doesn’t mean white or boring.
-Done right, neutralizing the decor will result in making room for the new home over to imagine themselves in the home, while showcasing the best features of the property.
+Done right, neutralizing the decor will result in making room for the new homeowner to imagine themselves in the home, while showcasing the best features of the property.

 Good staging will take a room from appealing, or maybe even neutral, to a visual hook for the potential buyer who says to their realtor, “I want to make an offer on the house with the moody blue bedroom.”
 Or maybe, “Which house had that fresh blue and yellow living room?”